Summer 2024 Application Deadline: January 12, 2024

 $4,500 maximum stipend per person for up to eight summer weeks

-$4,000 faculty stipend maximum, plus a student stipend for up to eight weeks of full time summer work.
-Student stipend amount will be determined at the time of award.
+$4,500 faculty stipend maximum, plus $3,600 student stipend for up to eight weeks of full time summer work.

 The Deans' Council — acting in support of the college's 2015 strategic plan — is pleased to offer one grant from the Nyenhuis summer program to support a team of two professors from two departments (and ideally from two divisions) working with two students on a project that involves transdisciplinary methods and understanding of a significant scholarly problem or issue.

 Convergence is a paradigm that can yield critical advances in a broad array of sectors, from healthcare to energy, food, climate and water.
 It involves the bringing together of different fields of study through collaboration among research groups and the integration of approaches that were previously viewed as distinct and potentially contradictory (MIT, 2011).

 Teams wishing to submit a proposal for the Convergent Scholarship grant should follow the Faculty-Student Collaborative guidelines and application instructions.
 On the form, select "Convergent Grant" as the grant type.
 Then simply double the standard (single team) budget request.
 The same eligibility requirements/restrictions apply to Convergent Scholarship grants.